amd/ryzen-ai-documentation/docs/xrt_smi.rst

   .. image:: images/report_platform.png

-- To show details about the AIE/NPU partition, column occupancy on the NPU, allowing you to determine if more models can run in parallel:
+- To show details about the NPU partition and column occupancy on the NPU:

   .. code-block:: shell